Making Fine Wine Requires Installing Fine Rotary Shaft Seals

 - “Rotor cups” that turn with the shaft as the elastomer turns, compressing with optimum load against stationary faces and sealing potential leak paths

-- Air or nitrogen purging that creates higher pressure in the seal than outside the seal to form an air barrier that keeps product out of the sea
+- Air or nitrogen purging that creates higher pressure in the seal to form an air barrier that keeps product out of the seal

 CinchSeal: designed to work, made to last

-The design innovations already mentioned give CinchSeal rotary seals better performance, reduced maintenance requirements and longer service life.
-But they’re only part of a story that can help the process of making wine become more efficient and more profitable.
+The design innovations already mentioned give CinchSeal’s sealing solutions better performance, reduced maintenance requirements, and longer service life.
+But they’re only part of a story that can help the process of making wine become more efficient and profitable.

 CinchSeal seals also feature:

-- Design that inherently provides self-cleaning and self-lubrication, so the seals operate dry
+- Design that inherently provides self-lubrication so the seals operate dry

 - Split internal parts to make future repairs possible without having to unbolt the housing

-- Repair kits that make the seal like new with only new elastomer and stator plates
+- Repair kits that make the seal like new with only new elastomer, rotor cups or stator plates

-For winemakers, the questions that determine which rotary shaft seal offers the best solution come down to these:
+For wine makers, the questions that determine which types of seals offers the best solution come down to these:

 - Is it the most up-to-date solution?
 Does it rely on outdated designs like lip seals and mechanical packing?

-- Has every part of seal been designed for the highest level of performance, durability and reliability?
+- Has every part of the seal been designed for the highest level of performance, durability, and reliability?

-Since 1994, CinchSeal has been a major manufacturer of rotary shaft seals for screw conveyors, ribbon blenders and all kinds of bulk handling equipment.
-CinchSeal products serve as replacements and major upgrades that make the need for machine replacement less likely.
+For over 25 years, CinchSeal has been a leading rotary shaft seal manufacturer for screw conveyors, ribbon blenders, and all kinds of bulk-handling equipment.
+CinchSeal has been making seals that serve as replacements and major upgrades that make the need for machine replacement less likely for decades.